xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 ## Subdivs

-Subdivs, represented as `scene_subdiv`, support tesselation and displacement mapping.
+Subdivs, represented as `subdiv_data`, support tesselation and displacement mapping.
 Subdivs are represented as facee-varying shapes.
 Subdivs specify a level of subdivision and can be subdivide elements either linearly or using Catmull-Clark subdivision.
 Subdivs also support